SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

 - Which ones you were not able to achieve?
 Why?
   - reduce code duplication: not done due to lack of time

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   - complete all committed stories
   - reduce technical debt to 10 min
   - reduce code duplication to 4%

 - One thing you are proud of as a Team!!
   - we are keeping under control the complexity of the project as it is growing in size.
-Likewise the quality is not decreasing as the project grows.
+Likewise the quality is not decreasing as the project is growing.